Ethics Complaints, Arbitration Requests, and Related Information

 Below is a link to several resources to help you understand what filing and processing an ethics complaint and arbitration request entails, and the general process you can expect when filing an ethics complaint or arbitration request with a local association of REALTORS®.

 Occasionally, C.A.R. members find themselves embroiled in a dispute with another member.
 The C.A.R.
 Ombudsman Hotline is here to help.
 C.A.R.
 Ombudsmen receive and respond to questions and complaints about members; can contact members to inform them that another REALTOR® has raised a question or issue; and can contact members to obtain information necessary to provide an informed response to the person complaining.

 The Ombudsman’s role is primarily one of communication and conciliation, not adjudication.
 Ombudsmen do not determine whether ethics violations have occurred, rather they anticipate, identify, and resolve misunderstandings and disagreements before matters ripen into more significant disputes.
 C.A.R.
 Ombudsman (213) 739-7227 or email the Ombudsman Hotline at Ombudsman@Car.org.

 Ombudsmen are not attorneys and cannot give legal advice or answer legal questions.

-Complaints can be filed against a member and/or broker of Scenic Coast Association of REALTORS® by the public or a REALTOR®member.
+Complaints can be filed against a member and/or broker of San Luis Obispo Coastal Association of REALTORS® by the public or a REALTOR®member.
 An ethics complaint should be filed when you want to charge a REALTOR® member with a Code of Ethics or MLS Rules violation.

 If you want to file a complaint, please complete the D-1 Disciplinary Complaint Form, identify the Code of Ethics you want to charge and return it to the Association office or email Staff@SLOCAOR.org .
 Make sure to include a detailed summary of the events that took place.